attilasomogyi/long-term-relationship-agreement/README.rst

 One partner may set clear boundaries and communicate them to the other in order to establish a more healthy and positive relationship.

+   This means that in a long-term relationship, one partner may set clear boundaries and communicate them to the other in order to establish a more healthy and positive relationship.
+Setting boundaries refers to communicating what is and isn't acceptable behavior in the relationship, and what the partner feels comfortable with.
+This includes things like physical, emotional, and mental boundaries.
+This can include things like needing alone time, setting limits on the use of technology, or requesting certain types of communication.
+By setting and communicating clear boundaries, it can help to ensure that both parties feel heard and respected in the relationship, and can help to prevent misunderstandings or hurt feelings.
+It can also help to maintain a healthy balance between the needs of the relationship and the needs of each individual.
+By setting and communicating clear boundaries, it can also help to build trust and understanding between the partners and can foster a deeper level of intimacy and connection in the long-term.
+It can also help to create a sense of shared purpose and identity within the relationship and can help to foster a deeper level of respect and admiration for one another.

 Counseling or Therapy
 ~~~~~~~~~~~~~~~~~~~~~